kaiosilveira/design-patterns/singleton/README.md

 # Singleton Pattern

-**Book definition:** The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.
+The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

 ## Considerations